 KANSAS Born, Kansas Raised

-A third-generation Kansan, the son of a labor lawyer/Air Force veteran father and a public school teacher mother, Matthew Calcara is the Democratic candidate for Kansas State House District 30 in 2018.
-Now 36, Matthew was born in 1981 at KU Medical Center.
+A fourth-generation Kansan, the son of a labor lawyer/Air Force veteran father and a public school teacher mother, Matthew Calcara is a progressive Democratic candidate for Kansas House District 30 in 2018.
+Now 37, Matthew was born in 1981 at KU Medical Center.

-Growing up in Johnson County, Matthew attended Shawnee Mission public schools, eventually graduating near the top of his class, and earning an academic scholarship to the University of Southern California.
+Growing up in Johnson County, Matthew attended Shawnee Mission public schools, eventually graduating near the top of his class from Shawnee Mission East, and earning an academic scholarship to the University of Southern California.

 NO PLACE LIKE HOME